Stratford in Sherman County, Texas — The American South (West South Central)

 Erected 1969 by State Historical Survey Committee.
 (Marker Number 4241.)

 Location.
 36° 20.281′ N, 102° 4.209′ W. Marker is in Stratford, Texas, in Sherman County.
-Marker is on North 3rd Street, on the right when traveling west.
+It is on North 3rd Street, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 701 North 3rd Street, Stratford TX 79084, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 4 other markers are within 6 miles of this marker, measured as the crow flies.
-Sherman County Courthouse (here, next to this marker); Sidney Sherman (a few steps from this marker); Early Settlers on Coldwater Creek (approx. 3.7 miles away); Sherman County (approx. 5.6 miles away).
+At least 4 other markers are within 6 miles of this marker, measured as the crow flies: Sherman County Courthouse (here, next to this marker); Sidney Sherman (a few steps from this marker); Early Settlers on Coldwater Creek (approx. 3.7 miles away); Sherman County (approx. 5.6 miles away).